Aaditgupta1234/AVELIS/README.md

-# AVELIS — Digital Library Management Platform
+# AVELIS — Production-Grade Digital Reading Platform

-AVELIS is a production-inspired, full-stack digital library management platform built with React 19, Node.js, Express, Prisma ORM, and PostgreSQL.
-It features a modern, fluid user interface integrated with a robust, layered backend architecture supporting digital reader annotations, FIFO hold reservations, role-based access control, and complete catalog administration.
+AVELIS is a production-grade, full-stack Digital Reading Platform that combines an immersive cloud-based reading experience with comprehensive library operations—including borrowing, FIFO reservations, in-browser PDF reading, annotations, reading progress synchronization, and role-based administration—powered by React 19, Node.js, Express, Prisma ORM, and PostgreSQL.

 > **Note**
-> **Portfolio Disclaimer**: AVELIS is a portfolio and educational project developed to demonstrate modern full-stack software engineering principles, layered application architecture, and cloud deployment pipelines.
-While fully functional and deployed live, it is intended as a demonstration showcase rather than a commercial enterprise platform.
+> **Portfolio Disclaimer**: AVELIS is a portfolio project created to demonstrate production-grade software engineering practices, cloud-native architecture, scalable REST APIs, and modern digital reading workflows.
+While fully deployed and functional, it is intended as a technical showcase rather than a commercial product.

 ---